lavishaggarwal/spacex/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Approach
-Used NextJs for SSR and ReactJs for client side rendering and bootstrap to make it responsive fr different screen sizes.
+Used NextJs for SSR and ReactJs for interface building and bootstrap to make it responsive fr different screen sizes.

 1. Created 2 components:
   a. one is to display and manage "filters"